anbardirir/net-mgmt-scripts_Python2/eapi_script_readme.txt

+This script was used to configure devices using eapi.
 To use the eapi script you will need to create two text files that will be openned when you run the script.
 The first is your device list.
 In that file you will simply add the ip addresses or host names of the devices your going to run your script on.
 That file should be saved as device_list.txt.

 10.0.0.x
 10.0.0.y